iij/dagtools/README.rst

              rm: delete a bucket or object[s]
             put: put a bucket or object[s]
            help: print a command usage
+             cp: copy object or directory
+         region: display all regions info
            sync: synchronize with objects on DAG storage and local files
          policy: manage a bucket policy (put, cat, rm)
           space: display used storage space